Rajeev Kumar*, Neeraj Kumar, Ram Kumar Roy and Anita Singh Pages 87 - 106 ( 20 )

 Methods: This scaffold has been extensively investigated mainly in the past decade.
 Many products have been synthesized from different starting materials and these synthetic products possess anticancer potential against various cell lines.

 Results: Many 1,3,5-triazine analogs exhibited significant anticancer activity in various models and cell lines exhibiting different mechanisms.
 Some analogs have also shown good pharmacokinetic parameters with less IC50 values.

 Conclusion: Various 1,3,5-triazine analogs have shown potent activities and may be regarded as clinical candidates for future anticancer formulations.
 This review may be helpful to those researchers seeking required information with regard to the drug design and medicinal properties of 1,3,5-triazine derivatives for selected targets.
 This review may also offer help to find and improve clinically viable anticancer molecules.

-s-Triazine, anticancer, epidermal growth factor receptor, cytotoxic, vascular endothelial growth factor.
+s-Triazine, anticancer, epidermal growth factor receptor, cytotoxic, vascular endothelial growth factor, chemotherapy.

-Devsthali Vidyapeeth College of Pharmacy, Lalpur, Rudrapur (U.S. Nagar)-263148, Devsthali Vidyapeeth College of Pharmacy, Lalpur, Rudrapur (U.S. Nagar)-263148, Oriental College of Pharmacy, College of Pharmacy, Kumaun University, Bhimtal, Nainital-263136, Uttarakhand, Department of Pharmacy
+Devsthali Vidyapeeth College of Pharmacy, Lalpur, Rudrapur (U.S. Nagar)-263148, Uttarakhand, Devsthali Vidyapeeth College of Pharmacy, Lalpur, Rudrapur (U.S. Nagar)-263148, Uttarakhand, Oriental College of Pharmacy, Bhopal, Department of Pharmacy, Kumaun University, Bhimtal, Nainital-263136, Uttarakhand